mickmcq/mickmcq.github.io/_posts/2026-04-26-humble-Em-Dash.md

 edit: I see that Jekyll has failed to convert my double and triple hyphens to en dashes and em dashes!
 I'm puzzled and disappointed.
 I will investigate.

+further edit: I discovered that I was using `markdown: GFM` instead of `markdown: Kramdown` in my `_config.yml` file.
+By switching to the latter, I got the desired behavior.